See, Play and Learn

 - Medicines, including sleeping pills.
 Usually, providers recommend that you use sleeping pills for a short period of time.

-- What Are the Signs and Symptoms of Problem Sleepiness?
-(National Heart, Lung, and Blood Institute)
+- What Are Sleep Deprivation and Deficiency?
+(National Heart, Lung, and Blood Institute) Also in Spanish

 Treatments and Therapies